Virginia Tech College of Engineering: Master of Information Technology Program

 The Graduate Program in Information Technology (VT-MIT) is a combined degree program offered collaboratively by Virginia Tech's College of Engineering, and the Pamplin College of Business.
 Virginia Tech's Master of Information Technology program was created in 2000 to meet needs of students.
 The program puts the student in touch with the latest developments in information technology, and the student body is highly accomplished and diverse.
 The program provides courses that are interdisciplinary, online, and currently has over 420 students enrolled in the United States and several other countries.
 The College of Engineering and the Pamplin College of Business jointly deliver the master of information technology program, which is accredited by the Southern Association of Colleges and Schools.

-Courses in the program are taught by a dedicated group of senior level faculty using a state of the art technology where students from several states in the United States, along with those from many foreign nations participate online in this program.
+Courses in the program are taught by a group of senior level faculty using a technology where students from several states in the United States, along with those from many foreign nations participate online in this program.
 In 2014 the U.S. News & World Report ranked this program 2nd overall.
 30 credits hours of coursework are required for the degree.
 Each student selects must complete three modules, for a total of 18 credit-hours, as well at the 12 credit-hour block of foundation courses in Java, Software Engineering, Computer Systems fundamentals, and Strategic IT Leadership.
 Admission requirements include a bachelor's degree or its equivalent from an accredited institution, essays, letters of recommendation, a GMAT or GRE score and a TOEFL or PTE score for international applicants.

 MIT/MBA Dual Degree

 In addition to the Master in Information Technology (M.I.T.) degree, Virginia Tech offers a joint M.I.T./M.B.A. program for students within the Virginia Tech National Capital Region.
-Students are able to pursue this unique dual degree in information technology and business administration via a sequential degree offering.
+Students are able to pursue this dual degree in information technology and business administration via a sequential degree offering.
 The dual degree allows for the student to save time and requires 66 credit hours/22 courses for both degrees.